code-ry/terminal_app/README.md

 ### How to Use App

 When prompted a question, type into the terminal the desired answer and press enter.
-When asked yes or no type 'yes' or simply type 'y' then enter.
-To exit program type 'quit' at any time.
+To exit program type 'Quit' at any time.